 On July 9, 2000, M&T agreed to acquire Premier National Bancorp, Inc. ("Premier"), a bank holding company headquartered in Lagrangeville, New York.
 As of June 30, 2000, Premier reported, on a consolidated basis, total assets of approximately \$1.6 billion, total deposits of approximately \$1.3 billion and total shareholders equity of approximately \$139 million.
-Its principal subsidiary, Premier National Bank, operates branches primarily in New York's Hudson Valley [at locations indicated on the map appearing on page 19.
+Its principal subsidiary, Premier National Bank, operates branches primarily in New York's Hudson Valley region.